 CCleaner is an awesome free PC cleaner utility for more than a decade.
 We especially love one of the features — Duplicate Finder, which can quickly locate those duplicated files you probably will never use.

 But, the question is: is it really safe to remove duplicate files found by CCleaner?

 No, do not blindly remove duplicate files found by CCleaner unless you know what you are doing.
 And it’s better to have a backup of your computer before you do this.

-In fact, not just CCleaner, you shouldn’t “trust” any duplicate finder too much.
-Simply put, a file that’s a duplicate doesn’t mean it has to be deleted.
+In fact, not just CCleaner, you shouldn’t “trust” any duplicate finder that much.
+Because a file that’s a duplicate doesn’t mean it has to be deleted.